ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 To be able to contribute you need at least the following:

 - _Git_;
-- _NodeJS_ v16.0 or higher and _NPM_ v7 or higher;
+- _NodeJS_ v16 or higher and _NPM_ v7 or higher;
 - (Recommended) a code editor with _[EditorConfig]_ support;

+We use [Husky] to automatically install git hooks.
+Please enable it when contributing to this project.

 ### Using Docker

 To use a Docker container for development you can follow the steps below.
-If you're already familiar with Docker (or another container management platform) you can use your preferred workflow, just ensure your meet the requirements listed above.
+If you're already familiar with Docker (or another container management platform) you can use your preferred workflow, just ensure you meet the requirements listed above.

 ```sh